strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 The overrides system is provided to try and simplify amending the generated documentation.
 It is the only way a plugin can add or modify the generated documentation.

-The documentation plugin’s config also accepts a `mutateDocumentation` function on `info['x-strapi-config']`.
+The Documentation plugin’s configuration also accepts a `mutateDocumentation` function on `info['x-strapi-config']`.
 This function receives a draft state of the generated documentation that be can be mutated.
-It should only be applied from an application and has the final say in what the OpenAPI schema will look like.
+It should only be applied from an application and has the final say in the OpenAPI schema.

 **`mutateDocumentation()`**